Hong Kong changes electoral law, reduces direct public vote - WTMJ

 “We are disappointed with the way that the government is changing the electoral system, because we can see that the representation of the people from Hong Kong in the Legislative Council or in the institution as a whole is much less than before, so this is not something which is good for Hong Kong,” said Lo.

-He said that his Democratic Party had not yet decided if they would take part in the upcoming legislative elections in December.
+He said his Democratic Party had not yet decided if they would take part in legislative elections in December.

 The changes to Hong Kong’s elections come as Beijing further tightens control over the semi-autonomous city that saw months of anti-government protest and political strife in 2019.